-A newly built well furnished 3 bedroom duplex with all rooms en suit, guest toilet, POP ceiling, interlocking pavement, spacious rooms, big sitting room, big compound, modern facilities, parking space, interlocking pavement, good road network and located in a secured and serene environment.
-Self compound.
+A lovely 4 bedroom detached duplex with swimming pool, boys quarters, all rooms en suit, guest toilet, POP ceiling, fitted kitchen, modern facilities, interlocking pavement, big compound, parking space, good road network and located in a secured and serene environment.

 Newly developed Luxury 8 units of 5 Bedroom Terrace Apartments with Servants in the heart of Magodo GRA.
 Exquisitely finished unique piece of development overlooking the scenic Magodo Valley.Common services: